imprint75/handbrake-helper/README.md

 handbrake-helper
 ================

-helper to automate converting bulk files using the handbrake cli
+helper to automate converting bulk files using the handbrake cli.
+This uses the "high" preset for now.

 -i input folder to search for files